vacp2p/rfc/content/docs/rfcs/14/README.md

 This indicates that payloads MUST be encoded using [35/WAKU-NOISE](/spec/35).

-This provides key-exchanges and encryption based on [Noise Protocol](http://www.noiseprotocol.org/noise.html).
+This provides for symmetric encryption and asymmetric key-exchange protocols.
-It also provides `ChaChaPoly` symmetric encryption.

 # Differences from Whisper / Waku v1 envelopes